LukeShortCloud/rootpages/markdown/openstack.md

 # neutron subnet-create --name public_subnet --enable_dhcp=False --allocation-pool=start=192.168.1.201,end=192.168.1.254 --gateway=192.168.1.1 external_network 192.168.1.0/24
 ```

-This can now be associated with a router in any user account.
+The "external_network" can now be associated with a router in user accounts.

 [2]